What Medications Are Used to Treat Atopic Dermatitis?

 Antihistamines are used to treat allergic reactions, such as hives, hay fever, and allergic skin reactions.
 They may be used in conjunction with the above treatments to treat the itch associated with atopic dermatitis, however, clinical studies have found that antihistamines have limited effectiveness in relieving symptoms.2,6

 Antibiotics are another treatment that may be used in people with atopic dermatitis, as they are at a higher risk of developing infections due to the damage in the skin barrier and the frequent scratching.
 Antibiotics may be topical or systemic, and are generally only used in those with signs of a bacterial infection.2,6

-Systemic medications are used to treat severe atopic dermatitis or those with severe flares that have not responded to topical medication.
-Systemic medications are treatments that affect the whole body and are generally administered orally or via injection.
+Systemic corticosteroids are used to treat severe atopic dermatitis or those with severe flares that have not responded to topical medication.
+Systemic corticosteroids are treatments that affect the whole body and are generally administered orally or via injection.